Peter Svidler: Early years

 Svidler learned to play chess when he was six years old.
 His first trainer was Viacheslav Stjazhkin.
 He made his tournament debut in 1989, scoring 5 points from 11 games at the USSR Junior Championship in Pinsk.
 He scored 7/11 for tied eighth place in the USSR Juniors in 1990 and 5/9 in Oakland.
 He became an International Master in 1991 and the following year tied for first place with Ragim Gasimov and Vadim Zvjaginsev in the last USSR Junior Championship in Yurmala, scoring 8/11.

-Svidler twice attended the Botvinnik-Kasparov School.
+Svidler twice attended the Botvinnik–Kasparov School.
 One of those sessions was during the Baleares Open in Mallorca in December 1989.
-He transferred to the Dvoretsky-Yusupov School upon the former's closure.
+He transferred to the Dvoretsky–Yusupov School upon the former's closure.
 Mark Dvoretsky said that Svidler had to get written consent from Kasparov's mother in order to avoid accusations of taking students from that school.

-In 1993 he started work with coach and International Master Andrei Lukin.
-In a 2011 question and answer session, Svidler said of Lukin, "The real breakthrough, however, coincided very closely with the moment I started to work with Andrey Mikhailovich Lukin – without him I really might have come to nothing."
+In 1993, he started work with coach and International Master Andrei Lukin.
+In a 2011 question & answer session, Svidler said of Lukin, "The real breakthrough, however, coincided very closely with the moment I started to work with Andrey Mikhailovich Lukin – without him I really might have come to nothing."

-1994 was his breakout year, winning the Russian Championship held in Elista with 8/11, winning the under-18 section of the World Youth Championship in Szeged, debuting for Russia at the Chess Olympiad in Moscow, scoring 5.5/8 on second reserve board, and gaining his three Grandmaster norms.
-Svidler also won the Linares Anibal Open, running alongside the invitational event and tied for first with four other players at the St Petersberg Chigorin Memorial.
-The short-lived Professional Chess Association in October 1994 ranked him world number 165, rated 2542.
+Svidler enjoyed multiple breakout performances in 1994.
+He won the Russian Championship held in Elista with a score of 8/11, and the under-18 section of the World Youth Championship in Szeged, achieving all three of his Grandmaster norms in the process.
+He debuted for the Russian team at the Chess Olympiad in Moscow, scoring 5.5/8 on the second reserve board.
+Svidler also won the Linares Anibal Open, running alongside the invitational event, and finished in a five-way tie for first place at the Chigorin Memorial in St. Petersburg.
+In October 1994, the short-lived Professional Chess Association ranked him world number 165, rated 2542.

-In January 1995 Svidler broke into the top 100 players rated by Fédération Internationale des Échecs (FIDE) at number 86 with a rating of 2585.
+In January 1995, Svidler broke into the top 100 players rated by FIDE at number 86 with a rating of 2585.
 He started with 0/3 at the Vidra Memorial in Haifa but recovered to 6/11 for tied fourth, shared second with 7/9 in April's New York Open, then won the St Petersburg Championship in April.
 At the Novgorod Open in May–June he scored 6/9 for eighth place on tiebreak.
 He tied for first place with three players at Novosibirsk.
 A last round victory against Alexander Morozevich secured his second consecutive Russian Championship on tiebreak from five players with 7.5/11.
 Svidler rounded off his year placing fourth with 6.5/11 at the strong Groningen Invitational.
 His success pushed him to 33rd in the world rankings and third strongest junior and 2635 rating.